 But what happens if it doesn’t decline as it should and instead levels remain high?
+Either this or a low oestrogen balance makes progesterone seem even more dominant in ratio.
 Well, you can end up being progesterone dominant.
 If this is the case, you can be left feeling weepy and very emotional (rather than angry), experience a sudden lack of self confidence, be left feeling very tired as though someone has pulled the plug and there’s no power input anymore, and finally, your skin can suffer too – spots often appear.

 Testosterone dominance is not quite so common.
-Typical signs of high testosterone include acne, increased facial and body hair and increased insulin production which can result in weight gain.
+Typical signs of high testosterone relative to your other sex hormones can include acne, increased facial and body hair and increased insulin production which can result in weight gain.
 Polycystic ovarian syndrome (PCOS) is an example of a condition characterised by increased levels of testosterone.

 How can you put the imbalance right?

 So, if you suspect you have an imbalance in your hormones how can you put them right?

 Doctors nowadays often prescribe the contraceptive pill for erratic periods and acne; however, these often have side effects of their own.
 You can risk throwing your hormones off in the opposite direction, which isn’t ideal.

 Herbal remedies are useful as they can gently support your natural hormone levels, although, it must be noted they often can’t be used in combination with the contraceptive pill.

 Symptoms associated with high oestrogen and the typically painful, heavy periods to go with it, can often be effectively managed by the herb Agnus castus.
 Agnus castus can help to gently rebalance and support your progesterone levels.